 What are the health benefits of the green remodeling process, and of using a green kitchen?

 First of all, we must consider the positive mental health benefits of having a brighter, better-ventilated work space.
-That’s very, very important.
-As for the physical health benefits, the green remodeling process—and more importantly, the ongoing use of a green kitchen—brings us less or no exposure to toxic chemicals (such as finishes, paints, cleaning products, etc.), lower injury rates (because appliances are smaller and materials safer), and perhaps a little more exercise as we deliver the recyclables, compostables, and waste materials to their appropriate receptacles.
+That’s very important.
+As for the physical health benefits, the green remodeling process—and more importantly, the ongoing use of a green kitchen—brings us less or no exposure to toxic chemicals (such as finishes, paints, cleaning products, etc.); lower injury rates (because appliances are smaller and materials safer); and perhaps a little more exercise as we deliver the recyclables, compostables and waste materials to their appropriate receptacles.

 Is there scientific evidence for these health benefits?

-Yes, though this is a subject area that more resources should definitely be applied to.
+There is scientific evidence, though this is a subject area that more resources should definitely be applied to.
 As a start, check out Green Building Costs and Financial Benefits, a report from the Massachusetts Technology Collaborative.
-It’s a great starting point for the scientific and financial evidence supporting green buildings, in particular the “Productivity and Health” section.
+It’s a great starting point for the scientific and financial facts supporting green buildings, in particular the “Productivity and Health” section.

 How does the green approach affect maintenance and operating costs?

-Money can be saved upfront by installing smaller appliances, buying less stuff, and seeking out salvaged materials.
-Operating and maintenance costs are reduced by using energy-efficient devices (refrigerator, freezer, dishwasher, microwave), by being able to clean surfaces and floors with soap and water rather than special chemical formulations, and by using natural daylight and ventilation instead of artificial lighting and mechanical ventilation.
+Money can be saved up front by installing smaller appliances, buying less stuff and seeking out salvaged materials.
+Operating and maintenance costs are reduced by using energy-efficient devices (e.g., refrigerator, freezer, dishwasher, microwave), by being able to clean surfaces and floors with soap and water rather than special chemical formulations and by using natural daylight and ventilation instead of artificial lighting and mechanical ventilation.

 What are some of your favorite innovations or design ideas for a green kitchen?